agile8118/prime-generator-cpp/README.md

 ### 1. Download and Compile GMP

+GMP is used to be able to generate arbitrarily large prime numbers.
 Run the following script to download and compile the GMP library:

 ```sh
 ./gmp.sh